-This Form 10-QSB/A for the quarterly period ended September 30, 2006 contains forward-looking statements that involve risks and uncertainties.
+This Form 10-QSB for the quarterly period ended September 30, 2006 contains forward-looking statements that involve risks and uncertainties.
 Forward-looking statements in this document include, among others, statements regarding our capital needs, business plans and expectations.
 Such forward-looking statements involve assumptions, risks and uncertainties regarding, among others, the success of our business plan, availability of funds, government regulations, operating costs, our ability to achieve significant revenues, our business model and products and other factors.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "may", "will", "should", "expect", "plan", "intend", "anticipate", "believe", "estimate", "predict", "potential" or "continue", the negative of such terms or other comparable terminology.
-In evaluating these statement ts, you should consider various factors, including the assumptions, risks and uncertainties set forth in reports and other documents we have filed with or furnished to the SEC, including, without limitation, our Form 10-KSB/A for the year ended December 31, 2005.
+In evaluating these statements , you should consider various factors, including the assumptions, risks and uncertainties set forth in reports and other documents we have filed with or furnished to the SEC, including, without limitation, our Form 10-KSB/A for the year ended December 31, 2005.
 These factors or any of them may cause our actual results to differ materially from any forward-looking statement made in this document.
-While these forward-looking statements, and any assumptions upon which they are based, are made in good faith and reflect our current judgment regarding future events, our actual results will likely vary, sometimes materially, from any estimates, predictions, projections, assumptions or other future performance suggested herein.
-The forward-looking statements to actual results, except as required by applicable law, including the securities laws of the United States.
+While these forward-looking statements, and any assumptions upon which they are based, are made in good faith and reflect our current judgment regarding future events, our actual results will likely vary, sometimes materially, from any estimates, predictions, projections, projections, assumptions or other future performance suggested herein.
+The forward-looking statements in this document are made as of the date of this document and we do not intend or undertake to update any of the forward-looking statements to actual results, except as required by applicable law, including the securites laws of the United States.